VictorBX/patchwire-ios/README.md

 ## Example Chat Project

+### Server Side

 To run the example chat project, first let's setup the Patchwire server.

 1. Open a terminal and go to the `Example/server` directory
 2. Install Patchwire using `npm install patchwire@0.1.2`
 3. Run the server using `node example.js`

 Your server should now be running locally on `localhost:3001`.

+### Client Side

 Next setup the iOS client.
 For this example, we're using two iOS simulators that will have a build of the chat app.

 1. Open `Patchwire-iOS.xcodeproj` using Xcode
 2. Select an iOS simulator (ex. iPhone 6)